 In addition, we have a dedicated web portal for employees that focuses on health and safety issues.
 This portal houses our Safety Training and Resource (STaR) page and several publications dedicated to promoting our safety culture.
 We also have a pandemic flu portal and related publications to keep employees abreast of health developments and preventative measures they can take to maintain their own safety on the job and at home.

-When it comes to safety, EMCOR has only one goal: Zero Accidents.
+When it comes to safety, EMCOR has only one goal: Zero Injuries

-EMCOR's Be There For Life (BTFL) Zero Accident Program is a key component of the company’s safety culture.
+EMCOR's Be There For Life (BTFL) Zero Injuries Program is a key component of the company’s safety culture.
 It connects work activities with key lifetime events in order to effect changes in safety behavior.
 This signature safety program has enabled us to make substantial progress towards our goal of eliminating all injuries and has helped us to maintain a total recordable injury rate that is substantially below industry averages.
+This program is continually being reviewed and re-launched so that it continues to be relevant and effective.
+The latest rendition introduces the concept of Injuries Lurking and the need to remain Vigilant.

-Through BTFL, as well as other publications, we deliver our message of safety to employees both at work and at home.
-As a result, since the program was launched in 2003, we have reduced employee injuries by 66%.
-Our 2010 OSHA Total Recordable Incident Rate (TRIR) was 1.57, our lowest rate on record and a reduction of 5% from our 2009 rate.
+Through BTFL, as well as other programs, we deliver our message of safety to employees both at work and at home.
+As a result, since the program was launched in 2003, we have reduced employee injuries by 70%.
+Our 2014 OSHA Total Recordable Incident Rate (TRIR) was 1.19, our lowest rate on record continuing an average reduction of more than 5% per year for more than ten years.

 The CW3 Program enables our operating companies to collaborate with one another by sharing information about good work practices and new products and processes that have been proven to reduce risk, improve quality, and satisfy customers.